NekoZ410/Youtube_Enhancement_And_Helper/README.md

 ## Texts Features
 ### 1. Display full video title (Home page)
-- Disabled: Defaults only displays 2 lines and an ellipsis at the end when the name is too long.
+- Disabled: Default only displays 2 lines and an ellipsis at the end when the name is too long.

 ![texts-videoTitleFull-home_disabled](https://github.com/NekoZ410/Youtube_Enhancement_And_Helper/blob/main/images/readme/texts-videoTitleFull-home_disabled.png?raw=true)